Live from the Hotel Café

-Live from the Hotel Café is a 4-track EP by American pop-rock singer-songwriter Matt Hires released on October 7, 2008 and reached the top 10 on iTunes' Top Singer-Songwriters Albums chart upon its release.
+Live from the Hotel Café is a 4-track EP by American pop-rock singer-songwriter Matt Hires released on October 7, 2008.
+It reached the top 10 on iTunes' Top Singer-Songwriters Albums chart upon its release.
 The EP contained three live performances and one demo track which selected performances at the Hotel Café in Los Angeles.

 Reception

 Critical response

 Live from the Hotel Café has received positive reviews from music critics.

 Andrew Leahey from AllMusic said: "Hires sings, sounding like a younger Dave Matthews.
 His craft may not be up to par with that songwriting giant, but Live from the Hotel Cafe shows that Hires' influences are in the right place."